Detecting and Dealing with Website Theft

 Almost as old as front‑end development itself, CSS is a stylesheet language that describes the presentation of an HTML or XML document.
 We write CSS to describe how elements should be rendered and animated on‑screen, when printed, in speech, or in other media.
 In web development, writing CSS is an underappreciated skill that not many fully master.

-gatsby‑image Even FurtherOptimise gatsby‑image further with sensible maxWidth, quality settings, native lazy loading, GraphQL image data, and avoiding oversized assets in Gatsby.
+gatsby‑image Even FurtherOptimise gatsby‑image with sensible maxWidth and quality settings, GraphQL image data, and selective use of the native loading attribute in Gatsby.

 Keep CSS focus styles accessible without showing outlines after every mouse click, using keyboard‑only patterns, :focus‑visible thinking, and UX trade‑offs.